 At their best, gender reveal parties contribute unnecessary amounts of pollution into the environment and waste a bunch of resources.
-We’re talking about balloons spat out into the atmosphere, coloured plastic plates that will end up in landfills, or pink or blue confetti left strewn all over the park to face the inevitability of life in the gutter.
+We’re talking about balloons spat out into the atmosphere, coloured plastic plates that will end up in landfill, or pink or blue confetti left strewn all over the park to face the inevitability of life in the gutter.

 At their worst, they’re flat out dangerous and on more than one occasion have even resulted in large-scale environmental devastation or death.
-No, we’re not exaggerating, people have actually died fairly violent deaths on the pursuit of a dramatic gender reveal.
+No, we’re not exaggerating, people have actually died fairly violent deaths in the pursuit of a dramatic gender reveal.

 In October 2019, a 56-year-old grandmother from Iowa was killed after being struck by debris from an accidental pipe bomb explosion planned as part of a gender reveal party.